Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-At this time, I wasn't anticipating home upkeep.
-But eventually, I realized that buying a home with a reasonable mortgage payment amount (or none at all) meant that we could afford to maintain the home, like replace the heating system or get a new roof when needed.
+At this time, I wasn’t anticipating home upkeep.
+But eventually, I realized that buying a home with a reasonable mortgage payment amount (or none at all) meant that we could afford to maintain the home, like replacing the heating system or getting a new roof when needed.
 Further, a financial setback, like a change in employment (at lower pay), would be unlikely to compel us to sell the house quickly.
 So, not only would affordability allow us to save in other areas, it also gave us more cushion in the event of changes in our finances.

 Then Check Pricing

-Of course, I didn't want to pay too much even if this amount was affordable to me.
-One way to get pricing right is to hire a smart, trustworthy real estate professional who offers sound, unpressured advice.
+Of course, I didn’t want to pay too much even if this amount was affordable to me.
+One way to get the pricing right is to hire a smart, trustworthy real estate professional who offers sound, unpressured advice.
 The other way is to learn how to do my own analyses, made easier when homes in the neighborhood are sold and bought on a regular basis.